 Conditions Fertile, well-drained soil; full sun or partial shade.

 Season of interest Flowers from June until the autumn; foliage and fruit from October.

-Known as lion’s ear, this tender perennial produces whorls of bright-orange flowers at the end of summer, adding an exotic flavour to container plantings and borders.
+Known as lion’s ear, this tender perennial produces whorls of bright-orange flowers in October, adding an exotic flavour to container plantings and borders.
 It can be shy to flower when planted in a border, and is best in a container where roots can be restricted and fed with potash to encourage a strong flowering performance.
 As an insurance policy, I would suggest taking cuttings and overwintering in a frost-free place, although in a sheltered garden you may be fortunate enough to get it through to the following year.
+Chosen by Tom Brown

 Origin Southern Africa.